-You can probably name a few foods starting with each letter from the alphabet, but are you a food lover who can name tens of foods starting with the letter S?
+You can probably name a few foods starting with each letter from the alphabet, but are you a food lover who can name 37 types of foods that start with S?

 If you can’t think of more than several foods beginning with this letter, worry not.
 We have a list of 37 foods, including drinks, plants, and anything edible that starts with the letter S. Some of them are quite common, but others may not be so familiar to you.
 Let’s jump right into the list.